Undefeated Sabine looks to beat Gladewater for the first time ever, and claim a district championship

 “It’s not about what’s happened in the past, it’s about now, this is the legacy you guys are leaving and we’ve accomplished so many things already,” said Sharp.
 “So we want to continue that journey.”

-The journey continues on Friday night in Gladewater, in our Fever game of the week.
+The journey continues on Friday night at Jack V. Murphy Stadium in Gladewater, in our Friday Football Fever Game of the Week.